Adopt-A-Road

 For more information on how your group can make a positive impact along Roswell’s roadways, contact AdoptARoad@roswellgov.com.

-Available for Adoption as of June 2023:
+Available for Adoption as of January 2024:

-• COX ROAD (Highway 140 to Brookfield Country Club, Silver Fox Court)
+• Cox Road (Highway 140 to Brookfield Country Club, Silver Fox Court)

-• COX ROAD (Brookfield Country Club, Silver Fox Ct to city limit)
+• Cox Road (Brookfield Country Club, Silver Fox Ct to city limit)

-• CRABAPPLE ROAD (Hembree Road to city limit)
+• Crabapple Road (Hembree Road to city limit)

-• GRIMES BRIDGE ROAD (Oxbo Road to Holcomb Bridge Road)
+• Grimes Bridge Road (Oxbo Road to Holcomb Bridge Road)

-• NESBIT FERRY ROAD (Holcomb Bridge Road to Brumbelow Road)
+• Nesbit Ferry Road (Holcomb Bridge Road to Brumbelow Road)

 Health and Safety: Consistent with local, state, and federal recommendations, Adopt-A-Road cleanup volunteers should maintain at least 6’ between each other.
 Wear a mask or stay home if you are not feeling well, and have hand sanitizer readily available on site.
 Make sure reusable gloves and any equipment used is cleaned and sanitized after the cleanup.
 Please visit www.roswellgov.com/coronavirus for more information regarding the City of Roswell coronavirus response.